Fannon/search-bookmarks-history-and-tabs/README.md

 # search-bookmarks-and-history

 Browser extension to search local bookmarks and history.
-Supported Browsers are Google Chrome and Microsoft Edge (based on Chromium)
+Supported Browsers are Google Chrome and Microsoft Edge (based on Chromium).

 ## Features